Best Cruise Line for Luxury (2026)

 For travelers who want the most intimate all-suite experience, Silversea Cruises and Seabourn are the structural picks.
 Both operate ships under 600-700 passengers with all-suite accommodations, premium service ratios, and included beverages and dining.
 Silversea has the strongest expedition program (Galapagos, Antarctica, Arctic, World Cruise).
 Seabourn has Thomas Keller culinary partnership.

-For travelers who want hotel-brand service standards translated to ocean cruising, the Ritz-Carlton Yacht Collection (Evrima 2022, Ilma 2024, Luminara 2025) and Four Seasons Yachts (launched 2025) are the newest ultra-luxury entrants.
+For travelers who want hotel-brand service standards translated to ocean cruising, the Ritz-Carlton Yacht Collection (Evrima 2022, Ilma 2024, Luminara 2025) and Four Seasons Yachts (entered service 2026) are the newest ultra-luxury entrants.

 What we looked for